What is a private jet FBO?

 What is a FBO?

-FBO stands for Fixed Base Operator.
-It refers to the private jet services at an airport.
-In some cases this will be a small VIP lounge within a general airport terminal.
-In others, a large purpose-built facility offering a range of services for private jet customers, aircraft and crew.
+The FBO is the private jet terminal at an airport.
+In many cases this is a purpose-built facility, set apart from the main airport buildings – and offering a range of services for private jet customers, aircraft and crew.

 Some smaller airports will only have one FBO, but many will have two or more, so you may be given a choice of which to use.
 Some private jet customers will have a preference for a certain FBO and will specify this.

-At the FBO you will usually meet your captain on arrival and be greeted by the reception staff at the desk – if there is one.
-There will be a place to sit if you are waiting for other passengers, but in many cases the private jet customer will move through the FBO very quickly indeed – in just a few minutes.
+At the FBO you will usually be greeted by the reception staff at the desk and meet your captain.
+There will be a place to sit if you are waiting for other passengers, but in most cases private jet customers move through the FBO very quickly indeed – in just a few minutes.

-Larger or more specialised FBOs also offer luxury concierge, conference and hotel rooms for customers who choose to spend more time there; and services for passengers travelling by private jet with babies or young children; or those flying with pets.
+Larger or more specialised FBOs also offer luxury concierge, conference and hotel rooms for customers who choose to spend more time there; and services for passengers travelling with families or pets.

 FBOs also provide a range of services to crew and aircraft including aircraft maintenance; hangars; refueling; de-icing; crew rest areas and crew accommodation.